-Although mappers appear implicitly in systems supporting schema and data transformations underlying ETL, data cleaning and data warehousing (Galhardas et al., 2000; Raman and Hellerstein, 2001; Cui and Widom, 2001; Amer-Yahia and Cluet, 2004), as far as we know, their execution and optimization has never been properly studied.

-This paper studies the feasibility of extending RDBMSs with the mapper operator.
+Although mappers appear implicitly in systems supporting schema and data transformations underlying ETL processes, data cleaning and data warehousing [13, 26, 9, 2], as far as we know, their execution and optimization has never been properly studied.
+This paper addresses the issue of how to extend an RDBMS to include the mapper operator.
 There are several reasons to do so: First, implementing the mapper operator as a relational operator opens interesting optimization opportunities since expressions that combine the mapper operator with standard RA operators can be optimized.
-Second, many data transformations are naturally expressed as relational expressions, leveraging the optimization strategies already implemented by RDBMSs (Chaudhuri, 1998).
+Second, many data transformations are naturally expressed as relational expressions, leveraging the optimization strategies already implemented by RDBMSs [7].
 Third, such extension further equips RDBMSs for data transformation activities, broadening their applicability in a wider range of data management activities.
-We remark that our idea of using RDBMSs as data transformation engines is not revolutionary, see (Haas et al., 1999).
+We remark that our idea of using RDBMSs as data transformation engines is not revolutionary, see [18].
 Furthermore, several RDBMSs like Microsoft SQL Server and Oracle already include additional software packages specific for ETL tasks.

-Our contributions are the following: (i) an SQL-like concrete syntax for the mapper operator accomplished by extending the select statement, (ii) the study of several query rewriting possibilities to be incorporated in the query optimizer and (iii) an experimental validation of the usefulness of implementing the mapper operator by comparing its physical implementation with alternative RDBMS solutions.
+The contributions of the mapper are the following:

+- 1. An SQL-like concrete syntax for the mapper operator accomplished by extending the select statement; - 2.
+The study of several query rewriting possibilities to be incorporated in the query optimizer; and - 3.
+An experimental validation the shows the usefulness of implementing the mapper operator by comparing its physical implementation with alternative RDBMS solutions.

 The rest of the paper is organized as follows.
 Section 2 introduces the mapper operator and exposes its concrete syntax by example.
 Then, in Section 3 we discuss how to extend the query optimizer to handle mappers.
-In Section 4, we report on a series of experiments to ascertain the feasibility of implementing the mapper operator and finally Section 5 concludes.
+In Section 4, we report on a series of experiments to ascertain the feasibility of implementing the mapper operator.
+Related work is reviewed in Section 5 and finally Section 6 presents the conclusions.